How to Winterize a Saltwater Pool

 When you should close your saltwater pool for the winter highly depends on your local climate.
 Most saltwater systems will start to fail once the temperature drops below a certain level.
 So this can range from anything between October to never.
 I recommend winterizing your pool when the temperature reaches 65 degrees Fahrenheit.

-If the average temperature in your area is below 65 degrees, it is time to start closing your pool before the temperature turns to freezing.
+If the average temperature in your area is below 65 degrees, it is time to close your pool before the temperature turns to freezing.
 For most regions in the north, this means winterizing the pool in late October and early November.

 How much does it cost to winterize a saltwater pool?